cpacilio/marvel_continuity/README.md

 - During Civil War, Danny Rand impersonates Daredevil.
 - Captain America #28: Charles Xavier walks on his own legs and helps Tony stark with telepatic powers.
 Therefore it is set after _House of M_ and after _The Rise and Fall of the Shi'ar Empire_.
 - AMS 529: it is set before Daredevil #93.
-- New avengers 35: Wilson Fisk is again considered decayed.
+- New avengers 35: Wilson Fisk is again considered decayed, as a result of the events of Daredevil 93.
+Kingpin returns to New York after Secret Invasion, in Daredevil 116.
 - The Incredible Hulk #95: happens before Annihilation: Silver Surfer.
 - World War Hulk #2: Tempest is introduced as Black Panther's wife.
 - New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38.